Rhinoplasty (Nose Job) by Dr Mark Doyle, Specialist Plastic Surgeon

 What is Rhinoplasty?

-Undergoing a rhinoplasty for cosmetic reasons involves improving the appearance and proportion of the nose, as well as improving a person’s self-confidence.
+Undergoing a rhinoplasty for cosmetic reasons involves improving the appearance and proportion of the nose, you may feel like you have achieved the aesthetic results you desire.
 One of the most common reasons for getting a nose job is to straighten the bridge of the nose (dorsal hump).
 This involves operating on the bones that give your nose its shape and structure.
-If you have a hump, your surgeon will shave it down.
-Your surgeon can also straighten and narrow the nasal bones by breaking them and repositioning them, using a technique called in-fracture.

 What to expect from a nose job